← Back to 後漢書

 [] 使觿 []

 He rallied heroes wherever he went across Jing and Yu.
 Yuan Shao courted him as a confidential ally.
 [1] He slipped into Luoyang repeatedly to plot with Yuan Shao.
 He organized relief for partisans trapped in poverty.
 He engineered escapes for many men under warrant.
-Note [1]: the ode lists the king's four kinds of helper.
-Mao Hong defines the runner as one who spreads the ruler's fame.
+Note [1]: "the ode lists the king's four kinds of helper."
+Mao Chang's commentary says, "To proclaim virtue and spread fame is called running service.

 191